Amebis/eduVPN/doc/Customization.md

 ### `InstituteAccessServers` (`REG_MULTI_SZ`)

-`InstituteAccessServers` allows preconfiguring the client with Institute Access server(s).
+`InstituteAccessServers` allows preconfiguring the client with Institute Access and/or Other server(s).
 May contain any number of eduVPN server base URLs (e.g. `https://demo.eduvpn.nl/`).
 The servers on this list cannot be removed by user.
-However, user may add additional Institute Access servers.
+However, user may add additional servers.

+Servers listed in the eduVPN discovery infrastructure will be shown under Institute Access section, others under Other Servers in the client UI.

+This registry value can also be used to preconfigure servers in Let's Connect! and govVPN clients which have no discovery.
+The name of the registry value remains for backward compatibility.

 ### `SecureInternetOrganization` (`REG_SZ`)